ananth-kv/Sign_Lang_Caffe/README.md

 Fine tune human pose estimation using sign language videos downloaded from Youtube.

+#Training Data
-Data: Frames from videos
+* Data: Frames from videos
-Labels: Encoded vectors of subtitles of those videos
+* Labels: Encoded vectors of subtitles of those videos

-Fine tune on FLIC dataset.
+#Fine tune on FLIC dataset.
+* Data: Images
+* Labels: Joint Coordinates

-Deatiled description is given in the report.
+Detailed description is given in the report.

 Here is an example of my result:
 * Col1: Ground Truth
 * Col2: Model weights downloaded from original authors of the paper given at the bottom
 * Col3: Model trained from scratch on FLIC
 * Col4: Model with weights from training of sign-langugage videos.

 ![alt tag](sample2.png)